-Since the essential oils are highly concentrated, it is not recommended to apply them in their pure form directly to your skin.
-In order to experience better results, you should use small amounts of these oils diluted in water, massage lotion, or with a carrier oil.
-Use of aromatherapy oils could be in following methods.
+Since the essential oils are highly concentrated, applying them in their pure form is not recommended directly to your skin.
+To experience better results, you should use small amounts of these oils diluted in water, massage lotion, or carrier oil.
+The use of aromatherapy oils could be in the following methods.

 Baths – Adding aromatherapy oils to your bath is the easiest way to obtain their health benefits.
-Simply add several drops to the bathwater and mix well before submerging yourself.
+Add several drops to the bathwater and mix well before submerging yourself.

-Vapor Inhalation –As many essential oils are believed to alleviate sinus or respiratory issues, steam inhalation has become a very popular method of application.
-Add five drops of essential oils to steaming water and inhale the aroma covering yourself with a towel tent (placing a towel around your head, covering the hot water bowl as well, preventing the aroma escaping while inhaling it).
+Vapor Inhalation –As many essential oils are believed to alleviate sinus or respiratory issues, steam inhalation has become a very popular application method.
+Add five drops of essential oils to steaming water and inhale the aroma covering yourself with a towel tent (placing a towel around your head, covering the hot water bowl as well, preventing the aroma from escaping while inhaling it).

-Lotions/Creams – You can add a few drops of essential oil to your favorite carrier lotion or cream, namely; Shea butter, cocoa butter, any unscented lotion base where you can create your own fragrant blend) in order to stimulate healing properties.
+Lotions/Creams – You can add a few drops of essential oil to your favorite carrier lotion or cream, namely; Shea butter, cocoa butter, or any unscented lotion base where you can create your fragrant blend) to stimulate healing properties.

 Aromatherapy Massage – Undoubtedly, the most popular method of application is massage.
-Blending a few drops of essential oil with carrier lotions (olive oil, sweet almond oil, rose hip oil, warmed coconut oil, avocado oil, grape seed oil and jojoba oil, cocoa butter, Shea butter, etc.) and they can affect your body with both psychologically and physiologically depending on which essential oil you use.
+Blending a few drops of essential oil with carrier lotions (olive oil, sweet almond oil, rosehip oil, warmed coconut oil, avocado oil, grape seed oil, jojoba oil, cocoa butter, Shea butter, etc.) can affect your body with both psychologically and physiologically depending on which essential oil you use.
 The olfactory sense will be triggered using essential oils during massage.
-Some oils are believed to be absorbed into the blood stream through the skin and produce healing effects.
+Some oils are believed to be absorbed into the bloodstream through the skin and produce healing effects.